 WAC 246-282-100 Notice of decision—Adjudicative proceeding.

-(1) The department's notice of a denial, suspension, modification, or revocation of a license is consistent with RCW 43.70.115.
+(1) A notice of a denial, suspension, modification, or revocation of a license from the department must comply with RCW 43.70.115.
 An applicant or license holder has the right to an adjudicative proceeding to contest the decision.

-(2) The department's notice of imposition of a civil penalty is consistent with RCW 43.70.095.
-A person upon whom the department imposes a civil fine has the right to an adjudicative proceeding to contest the decision.
+(2) A notice of imposition of a civil penalty from the department must comply with RCW 43.70.095.
+A person who receives a civil fine from the department has the right to an adjudicative proceeding to contest the decision.

-(3) A license applicant or holder or a person upon whom the department imposes a civil penalty, may contest a department decision, within twenty-eight days of receipt of the decision by filing a written application for an adjudicative proceeding by a method showing proof of receipt with the administrative hearings unit, department of health.
+(3) A license applicant or holder or a person who receives a notice as described in subsections (1) or (2) of this section from the department, may contest a department decision, within 28 days of receipt of the decision by filing a written application for an adjudicative proceeding by a method showing proof of receipt with the administrative hearings unit, department of health.
 The person must include the following in or with the application:

 (a) A specific statement of the issue or issues and law involved;